 2. Solo travel is a form of self care

 Something I’ve learnt with age is that it’s important to treat yourself every now and again.
-Travelling in my 20s, I didn’t have cash to spare.
-But travelling in my 30s and 40s there was a little fiscal wiggle room – something I wholeheartedly embraced.
+Traveling in my 20s, I didn’t have cash to spare.
+But traveling in my 30s and 40s there was a little fiscal wiggle room – something I wholeheartedly embraced.
 In ten years’ time, I guarantee I won’t remember what I spent on that hot air balloon ride over Cappadocia, private boat trip and local hammam in Turkey.
 I’ll only remember the happy, joyful feeling of what it was like to live it.

 I’ve found that taking a breather from the madness and monotony of a professional and personal life becomes ever more important the older (and more responsible) you get.
 Which means that when I travel to a new location and soak up all the new sights, smells and sounds, I appreciate every second all the more.
-Contentment is about balance, perspective and living in the moment, and travelling in your 30s and 40s allows you to experience each and every one of those in surprising harmony.
+Contentment is about balance, perspective and living in the moment, and traveling in your 30s and 40s allows you to experience each and every one of those in surprising harmony.

 3. You are more assertive

 It doesn’t matter how high your IQ is, there are some common sense life lessons you only learn through trial and error.
 That innate sixth sense for knowing when ‘going with the flow’ has slowly morphed into ‘oh whoops, what have I done and how do I get out of this predicament’.
-I’ve found that it factors into your travelling experience on a daily basis and becomes a finessed self-preservation instinct the older you get.
+I’ve found that it factors into your traveling experience on a daily basis and becomes a finessed self-preservation instinct the older you get.

 Next time, I won’t follow a complete stranger to a bar purely because they’re offering a margarita BOGOF deal.
 Next time, I won’t hitchhike with an overly smiley stranger because they reckon they know a quick shortcut that’ll shave minutes off my travel time.
 These all provided such beautiful interactions with strangers but I now, as a traveller over 30, find other ways to do that.
 And yes, I will live to a riper old age with many more stories to show for it.